lynnlangit/learning-quantum/1_concepts/README.md

 - The north and south poles of the Bloch sphere are typically chosen to correspond to the standard basis vectors |0>  and |1> (on the Z-axis).
 - Video - "How do you make a Quantum Bit[quibit]?" by Veritasium - [link](https://www.youtube.com/watch?v=zNzzGgr2mhk)
 - Great animated video on quantum superposition and decoherence - [link](https://www.youtube.com/watch?v=7B1llCxVdkE)
+- Post on 'Qubit Basis States' (Z-basis and more) - [link](https://www.quantum-inspire.com/kbase/qubit-basis-states/)
+-
 ## Quantum Computing Languages and Libraries

 - There are a growing nubmer of quantum computing languages and libraries.